-In the process of interest rate risk management, the Group uses, in particular, the Value at Risk (VaR) model, interest income sensitivity measure, stress tests and a repricing gap.
+In the process of interest rate risk management, PKO Bank Polski SA uses, in particular, the Value at Risk (VaR) model, interest income sensitivity measure, stress tests and a repricing gap.

 The value at risk (VaR) is defined as a potential loss arising from the maintained structure of statement of financial position and off-balance sheet items and the volatility of interest rates, with the assumed probability level and taking into account the correlation between the risk factors.